redplanetlabs/specter/README.md

 The four built-in ways for collecting values are `VAL`, `collect`, `collect-one`, and `putval`. `VAL` just adds whatever element it's currently on to the value list, while `collect` and `collect-one` take in a selector to navigate to the desired value. `collect` works just like `select` by finding a sequence of values, while `collect-one` expects to only navigate to a single value.
 Finally, `putval` adds an external value into the collected values list.

-Here's how to increment the value for :a key by 10:
+Increment the value for :a key by 10:
 ```clojure
 user> (transform [:a (putval 10)]
               +